Briant-20/rock-paper-scissors-lizard-spock/README.md

 The two main colours used are black, and white.

+I used font awesome to add icons to the page.

+The main header for the page uses an italic font-style.

 ## Features

 The icons visible on the page are clickable buttons that when clicked will register that icon as the users choice in the game.

 The computer will generate a random number and make a choice, it will then compare your choice and the computers and determine the winner.

+The site will play a minimum of three games before determining a winner.

+After a game is completed the user is prompted with a play again button.

+The website is fully responsive and works on all device sizes.

 ## Tools & Technologies Used